 To lower your risk of fungal infections, use these hygiene tips whenever you work out:

-Don’t share personal care items.
+- Don’t share personal care items.
 Don't share towels, water bottles, soap, razor, combs, brushes, or make-up.
-Anything that comes into contact with someone else's skin could be contaminated with a fungus.
+Anything that comes into contact with someone else's skin could be contaminated.